 - Confirm the change by clicking ‘Yes’ when prompted.

-It really is that simple, however, there are a few things you should remember when it comes to free and licensed users transferring host controls to one another.
+It is that simple, however, there are a few things you should remember when it comes to free and licensed users transferring host controls to one another.

-Firstly, hosts that are licensed, meaning they have paid for the service, can pass on the host controls to a free user and the meeting will still continue for an unlimited time.
+Firstly, hosts that are licensed, meaning they have paid for the service, can pass on the host controls to a free user and the meeting will continue for an unlimited time.

 The opposite is true for the reverse situation.
 A free user host can still pass on their hosting controls to a licensed user, but the meeting will still only run for the usually limited time of 40 minutes.